-When it comes to television shows, there are few that reach iconic status, like Seinfeld.
-From 1989 to 1998, Seinfeld captivated audiences as a “show about nothing”.
+Regarding television shows, few reach iconic status, like Seinfeld.
+From 1989 to 1998, Seinfeld captivated audiences as a “show about nothing.”
 Yet, it somehow managed to touch everyday existence.
 One of the common threads that wove through many episodes was the cast’s relationship with cigars.
-Whole episodes centered around the theme of cigars.
+Episodes center around the theme of cigars.
 For many of these celebrities, the love of smoking fine cigars was more than a matter of art imitating life.

 Art Imitates Life

 It’s easy to see why so many episodes of the beloved sitcom featured cigars.
 Co-creators Larry David and Jerry Seinfeld are both avid cigar aficionados.
-Julia Louis Dreyfus and her acting husband Brad Hall bragged about having a humidor at home, long before it became cool to smoke.
+In addition, Julia Louis Dreyfus and her acting husband, Brad Hall, bragged about having a humidor at home long before it became cool to smoke.

 Seinfeld Episodes and Cigars

-In another episode, Jerry buys a counterfeit box of Cubans for George’s upcoming wedding.
-He and Elaine sit on a couch complaining as they smoke them.
-Elaine can’t understand why the Peruvian cigars are so awful.
+Next, we arrive at another episode.
+This time, Jerry is preparing for George’s approaching wedding.
+What better way to prepare for the big day than with a box of Cubans, right?
+Unfortunately for Jerry, the sticks he buys are counterfeits.
+He and Elaine sit on a couch complaining as they smoke them while Elaine tries to understand why counterfeit cigars are awful.
 Jerry compares it to “trying to smoke a chicken bone.”

-In the end, Kramer was the key to whole episodes about cigars.
+In the end, Kramer was the key to entire episodes about cigars.
 He wanted to create a proper smoking lounge in his apartment for everyone not allowed to smoke in public restaurants.
 The consequences of his decision were legendary.
-He ends up smoking so much, that his face became the consistency of “an old baseball mitt”.
-He eventually sues “big tobacco” for losing his “twinkle”.
+He smokes so much that his face becomes the consistency of “an old baseball mitt.”
+He eventually sues “big tobacco” for losing his “twinkle.”

-In another episode, he tries to pass off three Dominican gentlemen as genuine Cuban cigar rollers to become a domestic cigar magnate.
+In another episode, Kramer attempts to pass off three Dominican gentlemen as genuine Cuban cigar rollers.
+His goal with this is to become a domestic cigar magnate.
 Instead, they end up getting jobs rolling crepes at a diner.
 One of the most memorable episodes is when George’s future father-in-law’s cabin burns down because of the Cuban cigars Kramer smokes.